Post

 and this is called homogeneous.

-Nonhomogeneous Linear Differential Equations
+Nonhomogeneous Linear ODEs

-If $r(x)\not\equiv 0$ in the interval $J$, it is called nonhomogeneous.
+If $r(x)\not\equiv 0$ in the interval $J$, the equation is called nonhomogeneous.

 Superposition Principle

-is called a linear combination of $y_1$ and $y_2$.
+A function of the form \(y = c_1y_1 + c_2y_2 \quad \text{(where }c_1, c_2\text{ are arbitrary constants)}\tag{3}\) is called a linear combination of $y_1$ and $y_2$.

-The following principle holds:
+The following holds true.

 Proof

-Let $y_1$ and $y_2$ be solutions to equation ($\ref{eqn:homogeneous_linear_ode}$) in the interval $I$.
-Substituting $y=c_1y_1+c_2y_2$ into equation ($\ref{eqn:homogeneous_linear_ode}$), we get
+Let $y_1$ and $y_2$ be solutions of Eq. ($\ref{eqn:homogeneous_linear_ode}$) on an interval $I$.
+Substituting $y=c_1y_1+c_2y_2$ into Eq. ($\ref{eqn:homogeneous_linear_ode}$) gives

 \[\begin{align*} y^{\prime\prime} + py^{\prime} + qy &= (c_1y_1+c_2y_2)^{\prime\prime} + p(c_1y_1+c_2y_2)^{\prime} + q(c_1y_1+c_2y_2) \\ &= c_1y_1^{\prime\prime} + c_2y_2^{\prime\prime} + p(c_1y_1^{\prime} + c_2y_2^{\prime}) + q(c_1y_1+c_2y_2) \\ &= c_1(y_1^{\prime\prime} + py_1^{\prime} + qy_1) + c_2(y_2^{\prime\prime} + py_2^{\prime} + qy_2) \\ &= 0 \end{align*}\]

-which is an identity.
-Therefore, $y$ is a solution to equation ($\ref{eqn:homogeneous_linear_ode}$) in the interval $I$. $\blacksquare$
+which becomes an identity.
+Therefore, $y$ is a solution of Eq. ($\ref{eqn:homogeneous_linear_ode}$) on the interval $I$. $\blacksquare$

 Basis and General Solution

-Recap of Key Concepts from First-Order Differential Equations
+Review of Key Concepts from First-Order ODEs

 Initial Value Problem and Initial Conditions